Syllabus academic year 2009/2010

 For a passing grade the student must

-For the part of the course concerning materials handling, this means that the student should be able to:
+For the part of the course concerning materials handling, this means that the student should be able to:- independently describe and account for different techniques that are used in a materials flow analysis

-For the queuing theory and simulation part of the course, the student should be able to:
+For the queuing theory and simulation part of the course, the student should be able to:- understand the principles behind event-controlled simulation, as well as the limitations and possibilities afforded by this technique

 Skills and abilities